 Having worked on projects like Mad Max: Fury Road and A Room with a View (she won Oscars for both), Beavan has an eye for next level costume design.
 However, she insists that no matter the genre of the movie or the scale of the project, her focus will always be on the story and its characters.

-Praising her creative team, Beavan says that each ensemble had purpose.
+Praising her creative team, Beavan says that each and every ensemble had purpose.
 In the film, Estella finds an old Baroness von Hellman design in a vintage shop and decides to put her own spin on it for one of her iconic party-crashing moments.